 The conference aims to promote acceptance of other cultures.
 The theme of the conference arose from the Christian historical practice of going into other cultures and expecting the natives to readily adapt to unfamiliar practices.

-The sessions in this conference are planned to promote people introducing Christianity to other cultures while trying

-to incorporate the native people's cultures into the Christian faith tradition.
-This can happen by praying in the native language and converting familiar symbols and local customs into a form of Christian wor-

-"Adding native rituals to Christian practices more and more makes people feel more and more inclined to become Christian," said professor of history Cyriac Pullapilly.
+The sessions in this conference are planned to promote people introducing Christianity to other cultures while trying to incorporate the native people's cultures into the Christian faith tradition.
+This can happen by praying in the native language and converting familiar symbols and local customs into a form of Christian wor- SMC hosts world conference "Adding native rituals to Christian practices more and more makes people feel more and more inclined to become Christian," said professor of history Cyriac Pullapilly.
 Pullapilly proposed the idea of an international conference a few years ago.
-He and the History Department have been planning the event ever since,

-and the

-committee

-invited

-thousands

-of scholars from

-all over

-the world

-to particischedule

-speakers,

-pate.

-T "We are hoping all the scholars, missionaries and people of the world get together and learn from each other ..."
-Cyriac Pullapilly Saint Mary's history professor the committee sent announcements around the world asking scholars to submit papers and proposals.
-Submissions of pertinent interest became part of the conference.
-Sessions begin Friday at 9 a.m. and end Sunday in Carroll Auditorium, Stapleton Lounge, the Dining Hall North Wedge Room and Holy Cross College Welsh Parlor.
+He and the History Department have been planning the event ever since, and the committee "We are hoping all the invited thousands scholars, missionaries of scholand people of the world ars from get together and learn all over the world from each other ..." to partici- Cyriac Pullapilly Saint Mary's history professor the committee sent announcements around the world asking scholars to submit papers and proposals.
+Submissions of pertinent interest became part of the conference. pate.

+schedule speakers, Sessions begin Friday at 9 a.m. and end Sunday in Carroll Auditorium, Stapleton Lounge, the Dining Hall North Wedge Room and Holy Cross College Welsh Parlor.
 Topics include "Eastern and Western Philosophies: Ethics, World View and Religious Practice" with papers written and read by Jack Hill of Texas Christian University, and Yong Hong Pang of Chongqing University, Chongqing, China; and "Immersion, Image Making: Positive and Negative Impacts of Western and Native American Interactions" with papers written and read by Emma Anderson of Harvard University, Marge Kloos and John Trokan of College of Mount Saint Joseph and Mike Casey of Graceland University.
 Almost 100 people are registered to attend the event; a vast majority of those registered teach about ministry and penetrating different cultures.
 While space is limited, students and faculty are welcome to attend any session of interest; others are required to register and pay a fee.
 The committee holds high expectations for this unprecedented conference.

 "We are hoping all the scholars, missionaries and people of the world get together and learn from each other and then when they go home they will encourage enculturation.
-Promoting enculturation promotes a blending of Christianity and other cultures.
+Promoting enculturation promotes a blending Christianity and other cultures.
 Thus we can enrich the church by incorporating different cultures into Christianity," Pullapilly said.

-Contact Natalie Bailey at bail1407@saintmarys.edu The Office of Students with Disabilities is looking for students interested in being a personal care attendant for a female student with physical challenges.
+Contact Natalie Bailey at bail1407@saintmarys.edu The Office of Students with Disabilities personal care attendant for a female student with physical challenges.
 Attendants will assist the student with dressing, grooming, and other daily activities.
 Evening, morning, and weekend hours are available.
 The position pays \$7.25 an hour.
 If you are interested, please contact Scott Howland at 631-7141 orshowland@nd.edu.